 Margarine for Softer Cookies

-This recipe originally called for margarine, but you don't have to use it.
+This original version of this recipe calls for margarine, but you don't have to use it.
 Cookies made with margarine are often softer, a characteristic you probably want in a brownie type cookie, but a lot of bakers don't keep margarine around.
 For this recipe, I used unsalted butter plus an extra pinch of salt to make up for what was in the margarine.
-For kicks, I may try it with tub style I Can’t Believe it’s Butter to see if I can get the insides even softer without getting the trans-fats from margarine.

 Chocolate Brownie Mounds

-- 1 1/2 c coarsely chopped walnuts toasted if you have time!
+- 1 ½ cups coarsely chopped walnuts toasted if you have time!

 - Preheat oven to 350ºF.

 - Cream together margarine (or room temperature butter) and sugar.
-Stir in syrup, vanilla and eggs.
+Stir in corn syrup, vanilla and eggs.

 - Sift or just stir together flour, baking powder and salt.
 Add to sugar mixture, mixing well.
 Add melted chocolate and nuts.
 Stir until mixed.